eminencegrs/azure-cookbook-notes/Chapter_02.md

 One of the main use cases for custom routes (route tables) is to forward all the outgoing subnet traffic to a virtual appliance such as the Azure Firewall service.
 This enables you to monitor, secure, and limit the subnet traffic.

+## Securing Azure Virtual Networks with Azure Firewall

+You need to improve your Azure network infrastructure security by forwarding all the egress subnet traffic to Azure Firewall.

+### Solution

+Provision a new Azure Firewall resource and use a route table to forward all the egress subnet traffic to the Azure Firewall.

+### Discussion